 Dividend-Paying Stocks Provided a “Safe” Haven

-Left with nowhere to really place money earmarked specifically for income generation, many investors were left with dividend paying stocks as the best option.
+Left with nowhere to really place money earmarked specifically for income generation, many investors were left with dividend-paying stocks as the best option.
 This helped create somewhat of a herd mentality as many were flocking to dividend stocks in order to meet that need for production.
-To look at the landscape of dividend paying stocks it is understandable, on one level, why many investors would choose to go that route.
+When looking at the landscape of dividend-paying stocks it is understandable, on one level, why many investors would choose to go that route.

 What the Change Reflects

-Ultimately, this movement out of dividend paying stocks is indicative of a growing concern over what the Fed’s actions, or inactions, might have on the market as a whole.
-All that to say, I do not believe one bit that investors need to shy away from dividend paying stocks, but rather should be mindful about what role increased rates might have on them and be on the lookout for other possibilities if income production is still of importance to them.
-As JT pointed out last week, there are still viable options out there in terms of dividends, though you’ll want to be leery of utility or REITS stocks as they have been taking a significant hit over the last few weeks.
+Ultimately, this movement out of dividend-paying stocks is indicative of a growing concern over what the Fed’s actions, or inactions, might have on the market as a whole.
+All that to say, I do not believe one bit that investors need to shy away from dividend-paying stocks, but rather should be mindful about what role increased rates might have on them.
+They should also be on the lookout for other possibilities if income production is still of importance to them.
+As JT pointed out last week, there are still viable options out there in terms of dividends, though you’ll want to be leery of utility or REIT stocks as they have been taking a significant hit over the last few weeks.

 The Need to Take Action

-What is your take on the outflow from dividend paying stocks?
-Are you sitting firm, bailing out, or looking for opportunity to get in at a discounted price?
+What is your take on the outflow from dividend-paying stocks?
+Are you sitting firm, bailing out, or looking for an opportunity to get in at a discounted price?